 Gerry’s artwork is shown through various galleries and is also included in many public and private commissions.
 He divides his time between a studio in Seattle, Washington and a studio on Lopez Island, north of Seattle.

-- Gerry’s studio is only open to the public at the Annual Lopez Island Artist Studio Tour.
-The next tour will be Labour Day Weekend, 2017.
-More info at Lopez Island Artist Guild
+- Gerry’s studio is open to the public for one weekend every other year through the Annual Lopez Island Artist Studio Tour.
+The next tour will be Labor Day Weekend, September 2 & 3, 2017.
+More info at Lopez Island Artist Guild.

-- Gerry recently had shows at Bainbridge Arts and Crafts Gallery in November 2014, Confluence Gallery June 2015, and at the Chimera Gallery on Lopez Island in July 2015.
+- Gerry recently installed new work at at the San Juan Island Sculpture Park, and has had shows at Bainbridge Arts and Crafts Gallery in June 2017, and at Chimera Gallery on Lopez Island in June 2017.